TheFlagCourier/Towny-FlagWar/README.md

 # _Flag War_

+## Notice: Archived, Pending Deletion

+I have decided to scrap this repository in favor of a fresh re-forking, to preserve git blame & history.
+This repository is only staying up as personal reference, and does not create a working binary object.

 ## About _Flag War_

 _Flag&nbsp;War_ is a TownyAdvanced project, and was formerly included within the main plugin, _Towny_.